ibm-cloud-docs/account/bxnui.md

 **Message**: The number of intermediate certificates exceeds the number allowed.

-For more information about the number of allowed certificates and how to delete or replace them, see the [Uploading SSL certificates](/docs/ssl-certificates?topic=ssl-certificates-deprecation) topic.
+For more information about the number of allowed certificates and how to delete or replace them, see the [Importing SSL/TLS certificates](/docs/secrets-manager?topic=secrets-manager-certificates&interface=ui) topic.

 ## BXNUI2094E